stuarteberg/graph-tool/doc/demos/inference/inference.rst

    # is allowed to change, so it will eventually move from the initial
    # value of B=20 to whatever is most appropriate for the data.

-   dS, nmoves = state.mcmc_sweep(niter=1000)
+   dS, nattempts, nmoves = state.mcmc_sweep(niter=1000)

    print("Change in description length:", dS) print("Number of accepted vertex moves:", nmoves)

 .. testoutput:: model-averaging

-   Change in description length: -345.376523...
+   Change in description length: -358.602505...
-   Number of accepted vertex moves: 34222
+   Number of accepted vertex moves: 36528

 .. note::